WW92030-STORAGE/WITNESS_CLONE/README.md

 - This repo attempts to add as much of the puzzle mechanics as possible.
   <br/>
 - This is currently a work in progress.
 - But one thing will remain certain: this is an interface.
-If you wish to attach this to some graphical display you will have to figure that out yourself.
+If you wish to attach this to some display you will have to figure that out yourself.
 - **THIS REPOSITORY CONTAINS SPOILERS FOR THE WITNESS.**

 # FEATURES